-There are six possible mode transitions:
+There are two possible mode transitions:

-- 1. Power to Natural

-- 2. Power to Tunnel
+- 1. Power to Natural - 2.
+Natural to Power

-- 3. Natural to Power

-- 4. Natural to Tunnel

-- 5. Tunnel to Natural

-- 6. Tunnel to Power

 The sequences of events that happen for each transition are very different and deal with the various considerations that must be dealt with in order to safely get from one mode to another.
 These events are described below.